krcools/BEAST.jl/docs/src/index.md

 To this end, the (Petrov-) **Galerkin method** is employed.

 Currently, the focus is on equations encountered in **classical electromagnetism**, where frequency and time domain equations are covered.
-Several [operators](@ref operator), basis functions, and geometry representations are implemented.
+Several [operators](@ref operator), [basis functions](@ref basesRef), and geometry representations are implemented.

 !!! note
     SI units and for time-harmonic simulations a time convention of ``\mathrm{e}^{\,\mathrm{j}\omega t}`` are used everywhere.

 !!! tip
+    To use the code have a look at the [general usage](@ref usageRef).

-    The code is designed such that users can also easily hack into the code and implement new features.
+    However, the code is designed such that users can easily hook into the code at any level and implement new features.
+    To do so, have a look at the [internals documentation](@ref InternalsRef) and the [contribution guidelines](@ref contribRef).
     Design goals are extendability and a performant execution.